 Additional Requirements for Applicants Who Do Not Hold Certification

-If you do not hold current ASHA or ABA certification, you must submit documents in addition to the Requirements for All Applicants.
+If you do not hold current ASHA or ABA certification, you must also submit documents in addition to the Requirements for All Applicants section.

-- Arrange for the Board office to receive an official score report showing that you passed the Praxis™ Audiology national examination, sent directly from the testing service to the Board office.
+- An official score report showing that you passed the Praxis™ Audiology national examination, sent directly from the testing service to the Board office.

-- Arrange for the Board office to receive an official transcript from an accredited college or university, sent directly from the school to the Board office.
+- An official transcript from an accredited college or university, sent directly from the school to the Board office.